-- 37 Based on my review of the facts and analyses contained in the attached PEA, conducted under - 38 the provisions of NEPA, implementing CEQ Regulations, and 32 CFR Part 989, I conclude that - 39 the Proposed Action, with incorporation of required environmental protection measures, will not - 40 have a significant environmental impact on the human environment.
-Pursuant to EO 11990, EO - 41 11988, EO 13690, Air Force Manual 32-7003, and the authority delegated by Secretary of the Air - 42 Force Order 791.1; and taking the above information into account, I find that there is no practicable - 43 alternative to this action and that the Proposed Action includes all practicable measures to - 44 minimize harm to wetland and floodplain environments.
-Therefore, further analysis in the form of - 45 an Environmental Impact Statement is not required and a FONSI/FONPA is appropriate.
-This
+Based on my review of the facts and analyses contained in the attached PEA, and after considering input from all relevant stakeholders and the public, I conclude that implementing the Proposed Action, with incorporation of required environmental protection measures, will not have a significant environmental impact on the quality of the human environment.
+Pursuant to EO 11990, EO 11988, EO 13690, and DAFMAN 32-7003; and taking the above information into account, I find that there is no practicable alternative to this action and that the Proposed Action includes all practicable measures to minimize harm to wetland and floodplain environments.
+Therefore, further analysis in the form of an Environmental Impact Statement is not required and a FONSI with FONPA is appropriate.